 3. Create a Budget

-Creating and sticking to a well-structured budget is a fundamental step in financial responsibility.
+Creating and sticking to a well-structured budget is fundamental to financial responsibility.
 A budget helps you meticulously plan your expenses and income, allowing you to allocate funds for bills, savings, discretionary spending, and emergencies.
-When you have a clear understanding of your financial situation, you’re less likely to overspend and avoid overdraft fees.
+When you clearly understand your financial situation, you’re less likely to overspend and avoid overdraft fees.

-In a study by the National Foundation for Credit Counseling, 69% of people who budget have an emergency fund, compared to only 29% of those who don’t budget.
+In a study by the National Foundation for Credit Counseling, 69% of budget people have an emergency fund, compared to only 29% of those who don’t.
 It underscores the importance of budgeting in building a financial safety net.
 Budgeting prevents overdraft fees and empowers financially.
-Knowing where your money goes enables informed decisions on spending, savings, and investments.
+Knowing where your money goes enables informed spending, savings, and investments decisions.

 4. Opt-Out of Overdraft Protection

-Many banks offer a service called overdraft protection, which connects your checking account to either a savings account or a credit card.
+Many banks offer overdraft protection service, which connects your checking account to a savings account or a credit card.
 While this service can be a lifesaver by preventing your transactions from being declined due to insufficient funds.
 It’s essential to be aware that it often comes with its own set of fees.
-If you’d like to steer clear of these extra charges, consider opting out of overdraft protection.
+If you’d like to avoid these extra charges, consider opting out of overdraft protection.

-For example, think of the three largest US banks: Bank of America, Chase, and Wells Fargo.
+For example, consider the three largest US banks: Bank of America, Chase, and Wells Fargo.
 Each bank charges a $35 overdraft fee for negative balances.
-Chase and Wells Fargo take it a step further by imposing monthly fees of $12 and $15, respectively, for their overdraft protection services.
+Chase and Wells Fargo take it further by imposing monthly payments of $12 and $15, respectively, for their overdraft protection services.
 Bank of America doesn’t charge a monthly fee but asks customers to maintain a minimum $300 balance to avoid overdraft fees.

 5. Use Cash or Debit Cards

-Using cash or debit cards for your everyday expenses can help you stay within your budget and avoid overdraft fees.
-Credit cards can be tempting, but they carry the risk of overspending and incurring high interest charges if you don’t pay your balance in full each month.
-By sticking to cash or debit cards.
-You’ll only spend what you have available in your account, reducing the risk of overdrafts.
+Cash or debit cards for everyday expenses can help you stay within your budget and avoid overdraft fees.
+Credit cards can be tempting, but they carry the risk of overspending and incurring high-interest charges if you don’t pay your balance in full each month by sticking to cash or debit cards.
+You’ll only spend what you have in your account, reducing the risk of overdrafts.

 In addition to helping you stay within your budget and reduce the risk of overdrafts, using cash or debit cards has other benefits, too.
 It promotes financial discipline by making you more aware of your spending habits.
 With physical cash or debit cards, you have a tangible representation of your money, which can deter impulsive purchases.
 This awareness fosters better spending decisions and maintains financial control.